Horgix/click-count-infra/doc/src/fun.md

-This project has been really fun, and I thought I would detail some of the surprising and intersting points I encountered during this week.
+This project was really fun, and I thought I would detail some of the surprising and interesting points I encountered during this week.

 # Zookeeper SERVERS